Funding

 An undergraduate student in good standing at an accredited institution of higher education in the United States (including both two-year and four-year institutions);

-Receiving a Federal Pell Grant during the time of application or provide proof that they will be receiving a Pell Grant during the term of their study abroad program or internship;
+Receiving a Federal Pell Grant during the time of application or providing proof that they will be receiving a Pell Grant during the term of their study abroad program or internship;

 In the process of applying to, or accepted to, a credit-bearing study abroad or internship program.
 Proof of program acceptance is required prior to award disbursement;